DETAILED ACTION

 An input device comprising:

-a display unit which displays a map including a path along which a movable working machine can travel; and
+a display which displays a map including a path along which a movable working machine can travel; and

 Claim 12 recites:

-A server which can communicate with an input device which displays a map including a path along which a movable working machine can travel, wherein environment information indicating an environment related to the path is input by a user on the map in the input device,
+A server which can communicate with an input device which displays a map including a path along which a plurality of movable working machine can travel, wherein environment information indicating an environment related to the path is input by a user on the map in the input device,

 the server includes:

-a calculation unit which calculates the path along which the movable working machine travels; and
+at least one processor configured to calculate the path along which the movable working machine travels; and

 The examiner submits that the foregoing bolded limitations(s) constitute a “mental process” because under its broadest reasonable interpretations, the claims covers performance of the limitation in the human mind.
 For example, “to display…”, “calculates the path…”, and “re-calculates a new path…” in the context of the claims encompasses a person drawing a path in the map and looking at and using the data collected to formulating a judgement.
 Accordingly, the claim recites at least one abstract idea.